AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/project-finances/calculate-bcws.md

    |---|---|
    | Cost-Based |Workfront calculates the BCWS using the Planned Cost of the tasks. |

-1. Click Save Changes.
+1. Click&nbsp;**Save Changes**.
 The BCWS of the tasks on the project is calculated using hours or costs.

 ## Calculate BCWS